fdegir/infra-workshop/openstack/README.md

 specify the network access rules.

-We need to adjust security group access rules so we can ping our instances and access them using SSH.
+We need to adjust security group access rules so we can ping our instances and login to them using SSH.

 ```bash
 ADMIN_USER_ID=$(openstack user list | awk '/ admin / {print $2}')